lvrg12/WaterElevation/README.md

 - How to make a drop-down menu
 - How to add the background music
 - How to write script to read the data from .csv files and display the information in the panels
-- How to write script to show the year when people drag the slider
+- How to write script to show different years when people drag the slider

 ### Biggest Issues